julienpa/algolia-tiebreaking-sort/README.md

 ## What is it?

-This package is a simple post-processing sorting of search results coming from Algolia, with zero dependency.
+This package is a simple and fast post-processing sorting of search results coming from Algolia, with zero dependency.
 Original idea and implementation from [mikaa123](https://github.com/mikaa123)!

 ## When should it be used?